 Late renewal fee

-A license may be renewed up to ninety (90) days after the date of expiration upon payment of a late fee of $300.00 in addition to the $490.00annual license fee.
+A license may be renewed up to ninety (90) days after the date of expiration upon payment of a late fee of $300.00 in addition to the $600.00 annual license fee.

 PLEASE NOTE: Licenses expire upon the expiration date of the license.
 Practicing with an expired license may result in disciplinary actions.
 The sole purpose of the 90-day period is to permit expedited processing of renewals.
 It does not in any way operate to extend the expiration date of a license to practice.